simylein/minecraft-server/README.md

 motd=                   (this will be displayed in the menu below your server - chose what you like)

-server-port=            (deafault by 25565.
+server-port=            (default by 25565.
 Only importent if you are dealing with multiple server)

-max-tick-time=          (deafault by 60000.
+max-tick-time=          (default by 60000.
 Time in millisecound until the server considers itself as crashed)

 gamemode=               (default survival.
 Defines your game mode.
 For creative server replace with creative)